zoogie/petit-compwner/README.md

 ## Intro

 This is a new primary exploit for Petit Computer v2.2, US only.
 2.2 is the only US version.<br>
-All other regions are patched.<br>
+All other regions are patched on their latest versions.<br>
 This game is not available on the eshop anymore, although it was available on both the 3ds and DSi shops at one point.<br>

 ## Directions